open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-intern-orientation.md

 ```
 # Check-out

 What I worked on today
 - Consider linking to the pull request when applicable

-which date and time are we going to meet you next
+Which date and time are we going to meet you next
 - e.g. Wednesday 10am EDT
 ```